Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

 #### **Step-by-Step Breakdown of Image Processing on the Feature Map**

-**1️⃣ Extracting the Feature Maps (Uncertainty Computation)** After running MC Dropout, you extract feature maps from different layers.
+**1️⃣ Extracting the Feature Maps (Uncertainty Computation)** After running MC Dropout, we extract feature maps from different layers.
 For each convolutional layer:
-- You compute the **mean feature map** (average activation).
+- we compute the **mean feature map** (average activation).
-- You compute the **uncertainty map** (variance across multiple MC Dropout runs).
+- we compute the **uncertainty map** (variance across multiple MC Dropout runs).

 🔹 **Issue Here:** The variance values are usually **very small** (e.g., in the range of `0.0001` to `0.01`).
 These small values don't map well to an image scale (0-255).